T. Don Hutto Residential Center

-The T. Don Hutto Residential Center (formerly known as T. Don Hutto Family Residential Facility, and the T. Don Hutto Family Detention Facility) is a guarded, fenced-in, multi-purpose center currently used to detain non-US citizens awaiting the outcome of their immigration status.
+The T. Don Hutto Residential Center (formerly known as T. Don Hutto Family Residential Facility, and the T. Don Hutto Family Detention Facility) is a guarded, fenced-in, multi-purpose center currently used to detain foreign nationals awaiting the outcome of their immigration status.
 The center is located at 1001 Welch Street in the city of Taylor, Texas, within Williamson County.
 Formerly a medium-security state prison, it is operated by the CoreCivic under contract with the U.S. Immigration and Customs Enforcement agency (known as ICE) through an ICE Intergovernmental Service Agreement (IGA) with Williamson County, Texas.
 In 2006, Hutto became an immigrant-detention facility detaining immigrant families.
 The facility was turned into a women's detention center in 2009.

 History

 In July 1997, the T. Don Hutto Correctional Facility by was opened by CCA as a medium security prison.
 By 2000, Tennessee-based CCA's stocks hit their lowest, as it suffered from "poor management", prison riots and escapes.
 It had failed in the 1990s in its "bid to take over the entire prison system of Tennessee."
 It is named after T. Don Hutto, who along with Robert Crants and Tom Beasley, co-founded CCA on January 28, 1983 in Nashville, Tennessee.
 In March 2004 CCA announced plans to close the facility, citing low inmate demand.

 Immigration detention increased after 9/11.
-In October 2005, Michael Chertoff, then Secretary of Homeland Security, said that DHS would "return every single illegal entrant" apprehended by U.S. authorities without exception and would make use of $90 million in funds appropriated by Congress to add additional beds in immigration detention facilities.
+In October 2005, Michael Chertoff, then Secretary of Homeland Security under President Obama, said that DHS would "return every single illegal entrant" apprehended by U.S. authorities without exception and would make use of $90 million in funds appropriated by Congress to add additional beds in immigration detention facilities.
 By the July 2006, Chertoff told a House subcommittee that DHS had "achieved essentially 100 percent catch-and-remove."
 As a result, by the end of 2006, the number of people in government custody for immigration-law violations increased by 79% from 2005.
 There were about 14,000 people being detained.

 T. Don Hutto re-opened in May 2006 as a "Family Residential Facility" to detain immigrant families.
 Previously, illegal immigrants with children would be released with a notice to appear before an immigration judge.
 In some cases, where release was not approved by ICE, children were separated from their parents.
 Parents were sent to an adult facility while children were released to family, or sent to the Office of Refugee Resettlement.